programminghistorian/jekyll/en/feedback.md

 For more information about GitHub issues, read the GitHub Guide on [Mastering Issues](https://guides.github.com/features/issues/).

-If you believe you know how to fix the problem in the lesson, you may wish to consider forking our repository and making a pull request.

-For more information about pull requests, see the GitHub Guide on [Forking Projects](https://guides.github.com/activities/forking/) or Rich Jones's tutorial on [How to GitHub](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).

 ## Further Resources on Git and GitHub